Florida Crazies: Key West Man Arrested After Flashing Gun At Motorist Who Questioned The Size Of His Penis

 We’re crying.

 The police report states that at this point, Kouns produced a 9mm handgun, held it sideways like he was starring in Soup Cookies ‘N The Hood, and pointed it at Keaton.
 Kouns told police, “I flashed a gun at him so I was protecting myself.”
 Protecting yourself from what, exactly?
 Having a small d**k?
 Is having a small d**k a threat to your life?
 If so, then he should have been pointing the gun at the small d**k, not the Black man.

+Kouns later revealed to the police that he bought the handgun on the street but wasn’t intending to do anything “stupid with it.”

 Ultimately, Kouns was arrested on felony charges of aggravated assault with a deadly weapon, carrying a concealed weapon, and dealing in stolen property.
 Cops also hit him with a misdemeanor for driving without a valid driver’s license.
+He was eventually released from the county jail on Stock Island earlier this month after posting a $32,500 bond.

 Comments